 One of the most frequent questions we get asked here at BEST is “what do YOU eat?” (as if the way I (Zack) eat makes a difference for the person I am coaching).

-Because here at BEST, we do not give out elaborate meal plans.
-Don’t get me wrong…we can!
-But we don’t do it because a meal plan doesn’t teach you anything.
-It doesn’t get you out of the endless cycle of needing help doing the things you could LEARN how to do.
+At BEST, we do not give out elaborate meal plans because you can find those online for free, and a meal plan doesn’t teach you anything.
+It doesn’t get you out of the endless cycle of needing help doing the things you are intuitively capable of doing..

-So let’s agree on this: The only way you will get out of the vicious cycle you are currently stuck in is understanding what makes a perfect meal and then noticing if the meals you eat actually match the description – CONSISTENTLY.
+So let’s agree on this: The only way you will get out of the vicious cycle you are currently stuck in is understanding what makes a perfect meal and then noticing if the meals you eat actually match the description – With 80-90% consistency.

 As a certified Precision Nutrition coach, I teach the BESTies the PN ways.
 So here’s the inside look into how to make the perfect meal.
 The perfect meal has these 4 components: